Fast Facts about Farmington, New Mexico

 Berg Park, Farmington, NM

-Right at the heart of Farmington you will find Animas and Berg Parks.
-Amidst the river walk trails and parks you will discover the Animas River Whitewater Park.
-This is the perfect stop for those looking to tube, kayak or raft the Animas River.
+Right at the heart of Farmington, you will find Animas and Berg Parks.
+Amidst the riverwalk trails and parks, you will discover the Animas River Whitewater Park.
+This is the perfect stop for those looking to tube, kayak, or raft the Animas River.

 Aztec Ruins National Monument